kyledupont/DjangoReactMongoDB/README.md

-# DjangoReact with SQLite database
+# DjangoReact with MongoDB database
 # Utilizes JWT to secure the API calls